What Happens to Your Body When You Have a Hangover

 Alcohol makes us feel relaxed because it mimics a neurotransmitter called GABA, which blocks impulses between nerve centers in the brain and inhibits an excitatory neurotransmitter called glutamate.
 When alcohol leaves the bloodstream, you can experience a "rebound effect" in which glutamate springs into action, making you feel jittery, irritable or down.

-The Remedy Rx: Hydration and aerobic activity may help.
+The Rx: Hydration and aerobic activity may help.
 But this may be one you just have to sleep off—treating it with a "hair of the dog" will only compound the problem.

 Your Blood Sugar Is Low